optimizeng/AI-AustraliaWildfireAnalysis/README.md

 **We applied the training dataset to different ML algorithms, such as Random Forest (RF), Naïve Bayes, and Classification and Regression Tree (CART).**

 All ML approaches were trained using 70% of the wildfire dataset and tested using the remaining 30% of the dataset.
-The ML algorithm with the best performance, the RF model, helps to identify the driving factors using variable importance analysis based on ML
+The ML algorithm with the best performance, the RF model, helps to identify the driving factors using variable importance analysis based on ML methods.
+This model can learn certain properties from a training dataset to make predictions.
+The results of this study reveal